-Level 3 Diploma in Forensic Science
+Level 3 Extended Diploma in Forensic & Criminal Investigation

-- Fundamentals of Science
+- Principles and Applications of Science

-- Scientific Practical Techniques
+- Practical Scientific Procedures and Techniques

-- Perceptions of Science
+- Applications of Criminology

 - Forensic Fire Investigation

-- Forensic Informatics
+- Forensic Traffic Collision Investigation

 - Forensic Photography